 4. Choosing an Adoption Service Provider

 Choosing an adoption service provider to help you understand what is the process of adoption is another critical step in your journey.
 However, you may not have heard of the term adoption service provider before reading this article.
 An adoption service provider is an individual who is licensed to complete and facilitate adoption in your respective state (usually a licensed social worker), an adoption agency or adoption law firm, or an adoption lawyer.
-Each of these respective adoption service providers are going to be licensed to complete adoptions in your state and will understand and offer all of the support services needed by an expectant parent.
+Each of these respective adoption service providers is going to be licensed to complete adoptions in your state and will understand and offer all of the support services needed by an expectant parent.

 You may be wondering how to find a good adoption agency near where you live.
 Ethical, transparent, and supportive adoption agencies are located all over the country.
 Excellent adoption agencies will support whatever choice you make and let you change your mind at any point in the process.
 A good adoption agency will support your parenting plan if you decide to parent your child no matter how far into the process you may be.
 This is important to know and remember.
 You can also change adoption agencies at any time if you feel uncomfortable or pressured to make a decision you do not want to make for you or your baby.